nartcire-relace/SWE-rebench-fork/swebench/harness/tracto_eval/README.md

 [TractoAI](https://tracto.ai) is a unified compute platform for AI and data workloads.

-This folder provides support of TractoAI as scalable drop-in backend for SWE-bench eval.
+This folder provides support of TractoAI as a scalable drop-in backend for SWE-bench eval.
 It can be used to evaluate any SWE-bench-compatible tasks, including SWE-rebench -- the only requirement is pre-built Docker images.

 Unlike local Docker backend, TractoAI scales horizontally with the cluster size and is able to evaluate hundreds of patches in parallel.